Trier Gold Hoard: Historical context

 The hoard was hidden for the first time in 167 AD, probably because of the Antonine Plague.
-The last time it was probably buried while Augusta Treverorum was beleaguered by Clodius Albinus, since the latest coins were struck 196 AD under Septimius Severus.
+The last time it was probably buried was while Augusta Treverorum was beleaguered by Clodius Albinus, since the latest coins were struck 196 AD under Septimius Severus.

 Coins

 The earliest coins in the hoard were minted 63 AD, during the reign of Nero.
 99% of the coins were minted before 167 AD.
 Only six coins were struck between 193 and 196 AD.
 The coins weigh between 5.8 and 7.6 gram.
 40 Roman emperors and their relatives are depicted on the coins.

 The total number of coins originally in the bronze cauldron is estimated to be 2650.